KilianKegel/FatherlessAmerica/README.md

 First, industrialization and the modern economy led to the physical separation of home and work.
 No longer could fathers be in both places at once.
-No longer, according to Alexander Mitscherlich, could children typically acquire skills "by watching one’s father, working with him, seeing the way he handled things, observing the degree of knowledge and skill he had attained as well as his limitations."
-The nineteenth century’s "progressive fragmentation of labor, combined with mass production and complicated administration, the separation of home from the place of work, [and] the transition from independent producer to paid employee who uses con sumer goods" led to "a progressive loss of substance of the father’s author ity and a diminution of his power in the family and over the family."<sup>12</sup>
+No longer, according to Alexander Mitscherlich, could children typically acquire skills "by watching one's father, working with him, seeing the way he handled things, observing the degree of knowledge and skill he had attained as well as his limitations."
+The nineteenth century's "progressive fragmentation of labor, combined with mass production and complicated administration, the separation of home from the place of work, [and] the transition from independent producer to paid employee who uses con sumer goods" led to "a progressive loss of substance of the father's author ity and a diminution of his power in the family and over the family."<sup>12</sup>

 The major change in family life in the nineteenth century was the steady